Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 I don't even think the economics match with that either.
 No.

-if you start with a labor analysis and you look at you know invisible workers or ghost workers that are intelligent the kenyan people training the models
+Yeah, I feel like similarly there's something going on with gl with artificial intelligence firms in the global AI value chain where if you start with a labor analysis and you look at you know invisible workers or ghost workers that are intelligent.

-yeah or labeling or you know any any any labor that's out of sight, out of mind.
+Yeah, or labeling or you know any any

-You know, then, you know, starting there and going up, it becomes hard to ask, okay, how are we supposed to
+You know, then the you know starting there and going up it becomes hard to ask okay how are we supposed to

-allocate all this capital towards a model that, as is, is right now, is cutting all these corners for costs and is still burning tens and tens and tens of billions of dollars and is asking for trillions of dollars more.
+allocate all this capital towards a model that as is right now is cutting all these corners for costs and is still burning tens and tens and tens of billions of dollars and is asking for trillions of dollars more.

 But I don't know.